rob-roeburn/cryptodash/README.md

 At this point we should also display the ongoing realised and unrealised P&L aggregate figures to the user, so we have a headline section to do just that:

 ![alt text](https://github.com/rob-roeburn/cryptodash/blob/master/client/public/headline.png "Headline")

+## Resetting the portfolio

+The portfolio keeps a record of closed positions, so to allow the view to be kept neat, we provide a function to zero all activity and restore to a clean starting state.
+This is added under the system control section.
+Another async helper function is used to route the request to the resetPortfolio post handler in the API.